Njai Dasima (1929 film)

-Njai Dasima (Perfected Spelling: Nyai Dasima) is a 1929 silent film from the Dutch East Indies (modern day Indonesia).
+Njai Dasima (/id/; Perfected Spelling: Nyai Dasima) is a 1929 silent film from the Dutch East Indies (modern day Indonesia).
 It details the fall of a rich mistress at the hands of a greedy delman driver.
 The first film released by Tan's Film, the film – adapted from an 1896 novel – was a critical and commercial success.
 It was released in two parts, followed by a sequel, and remade another two times by 1940.

 Plot

 Part 1

 Dasima (Nurhani) is a nyai, or a native mistress, for the Englishman Edward William.
 The couple and their daughter Nancy live in a home near Gambir Square in Batavia (modern day Jakarta).
 The delman driver Samiun has fallen in love with Dasima, despite already being married to Hayati.
 He attempts to use spells to win her heart.
 He also has an egg merchant, Mak Buyung, frighten Dasima by telling the young woman that she has committed the sin of zina (extramarital sex).
 Samiun eventually succeeds, and Dasima goes to live with him and Hayati, taking along gold and jewels.
 Hayati has agreed to let Samiun take a second wife as she wants Dasima's money, which she will use for gambling.